itsCaveMan/wsu-scheduler/README.md

 # wsu-scheduler
-A simple scheduler to help arrange your semesters course schedule
+🅰️ AngularJS - A simple scheduler to help arrange your semesters course schedule.

+Written in AngularJS and making use of the open-source ToastUI Calendar library